 While some companies have been able to find financial resiliency and relief in the form of stimulus aid, business interruption insurance claims, or comprehensive strategies, many have faced issues which exacerbate pre-existing rifts between partners and their visions for the future.
-Compounded by COVID-19, that will naturally lead some partners toward business divorce, a process that is much more effectively managed when there are clear exist strategies and buy-sell agreements in place.
+Compounded by COVID-19, that will naturally lead some partners toward business divorce, a process that is much more effectively managed when there are clear exit strategies and buy-sell agreements in place.

 Though cutting ties with a partner is manageable without such agreements, companies looking at the long road ahead should prioritize the negotiation and adoption of mutually beneficial contracts.
 A carefully constructed buy-sell agreement – especially one that takes the current pandemic into account – can help avoid prolonged and costly conflict that only adds to disruption, and threatens personal relationships.

-Determine How & When a Buy-Sell Agreement is Triggered
+How a Buy-Sell Agreement is Triggered:

 When establishing a business buy-sell agreement, it’s important to determine when the agreement can be triggered.
 Mutually beneficial agreements provide both sides with the right to trigger a buyout or redemption.
 That may mean: